JPatel87/smoothie-selector/README.md

 5. Print ingrediants in a vertical list

 * I wanted to be able to print the ingrediants of a recipe in vertical list, as per the convention.
-As the ingrediants in my code were in a nested list within a dictionary, they were naturally printing out in a row.
+The ingrediants in my code, however, were in a nested list within a dictionary, hence they were naturally printing out in a row.
 I found from the [codegrepper](https://www.codegrepper.com/code-examples/python/how+to+print+list+vertically+in+python) website a coding solution to print out lists in a vertical fashion, so that each item in the list could be printed on a new line.
 I applied this logic to my nested list code.

 ![ingrediants-vertical](screenshots/ingrediants-vertical.png)